2 Project governance

 Landowners and project developers shall make carbon buyers aware of the Woodland Carbon Code guidance on carbon claims.

-Any carbon statement by the landowner, the project developer or the carbon buyer shall be true and accurate and conform with the recommended wording.
-Statements made prior to sequestration shall clearly state the timescale over which the carbon is to be sequestered.
+Any carbon statement by the landowner, the project developer or the carbon buyer shall be true and accurate and conform with recommended wording.